 You never get a second chance to make a first impression … neither does your home.
 You want buyers to fall in love at first sight, which is why you should invest in elements that will boost your home’s curb appeal.
-Not only will it create a more lasting first impression, it will put buyers in a positive frame of mind before they even set foot inside.
+Not only will it create a more lasting first impression, but it will also put buyers in a positive frame of mind before they even set foot inside.
 Luckily, upping your curb appeal game is pretty easy.

 Add a bedroom

 Did you know that potential buyers will always consider a home with more bedrooms than they need, but will rarely consider homes with fewer bedrooms than required?
-If you have the space and the budget, adding another bedroom is a great way to add usable space to your home.
+If you have space and the budget, adding another bedroom is a great way to add usable space to your home.
 Bigger homes are almost always worth more in value, and buyers thinking about starting or expanding their family will definitely appreciate the added space.